2024 Current Environmental Issue

 Each year, the NH Envirothon hosts an annual competition for high school teens in five categories: Soils and Land Use, Aquatic Ecology, Wildlife, Forestry, and a Current Environmental Issue.

-Whether your school has had a team before or you are just getting started, try it out.
+Whether your school has had a team before or you are just getting started, check out the NHE.

 It's an amazing experience!

-There is lots of time to get a team together and start training.
+Get a team together and start training for May 19, 2025.
 Join the fun!

 At the Aquatic Ecology station, each team will be judged on their knowledge of the hydrologic cycle, watersheds, water chemistry, aquatic macro-invertebrates, seacoast, estuaries, lakes, ponds, streams, and rivers, mapping technologies, assessing impacts to aquatic ecosystems and designing best management practices to mitigate those impacts.